KTH/lms-web/README.md

 ## How it works

 The app exposes a single endpoint, `/`.
 It fetches the courses from [lms-api], and renders only the public ones using a [handlebars] template.
+This page is suitable for embedding.

 The app generates links to the courses in Canvas

-To receive a version of the course-list suitable for being embedded, supply the query string `view=embed`.

 ## More configuration